Analyzing your prompt, please hold on...

 The following screenshot shows the effect of using HtmlSaveOptions.getTableCssId() property on output HTML.

-The following sample code demonstrates how to make use of HtmlSaveOptions.getTableCssId() property.
-Please check the output HTML generated by the code for a reference.
+The following sample code demonstrates how to use the HtmlSaveOptions.getTableCssId() property.
+Please check the output HTML generated by the code for reference.

 const path = require("path");